 "According to new established guidelines, every student must participate in an oral team activity, which ties together with the assigned readings of the week in the Bedford Reader.
 By week five, teams of five students will be formed, and presentation dates will be arranged by the instructor.
 In collaboration, members of the team will prepare an oral presentation, which may incorporate visual and textual materials.
 The focus will be on the writing strategies in the readings, questions on meaning, issues on language, connections with suitable biographical information about the author and the author's purpose of writing the text in its historical and social context.
-The presentation will be followed by a brief critique on a discussion board from the class as a whole.
-This team presentation counts as five (5) percent of the semester grade."
+This presentation counts as five (5) percent of the semester grade."
 (Department of English)